kyverno/chainsaw/website/docs/operations/apply.md

 Below is an example of using `apply` in a `Test` resource.

-!!! example "Using a file"
+!!! example "Using a specific file"

     ```yaml
     apiVersion: chainsaw.kyverno.io/v1alpha1